cmrajan/wnframework/docs/docs_v170/reference/source/javascript_utils.rst

    * `no_spinner` - do not show the "Loading..." spinner
    * `freeze_msg` - freeze the user page while showing with the given message

+.. function:: $c_obj(doclist, method, arg, call_back, no_spinner, freeze_msg)

+   call an object on the server and return the output as CSV.

+   *Note:* There will be no callback.
+The output must be a list-in-a-list

 Title
 -----